chains-project/ghasum/SPECIFICATION.md

 ### Collecting Actions

-To determine the set of actions a target depends on, first find all `uses:` entries in the target.
-For a repository this covers all workflows in the workflows directory, otherwise it covers only the target.
+To determine the set of actions a target depends on, first find all `uses:` entries in the target, both at the step- and job-level.
+For a repository this, covers all workflows in the workflows directory, otherwise it covers only the target.

 For each `uses:` value, excluding the list below, it is added to the set.
-If the `-no-transitive` option is NOT set the repository declared by the `uses:` value is fetched.
-The action manifest at the path specified in the `uses:` value is parsed for additional `uses:` values.
-For each of these transitive `uses:` values, this process is repeated.
+If the `-no-transitive` option is set this constitutes the set of actions.
+Otherwise, transitive actions must be collected too.

+For step-level `uses:` values, the action manifest of the declared action is parsed for (transitive) actions.
+This concerns the manifest at the path declared in the `uses:` value.
+If multiple actions from the same repository are used, each action's manifest must be handled.

+For job-level `uses:` values, the workflow of the declared reusable workflow is parsed for (transitive) actions.
+This concerns only the workflow at the path declared in the `uses:` value.
+If multiple reusable workflow from the same repository are used, each workflow must be handled.

+This process is repeated or each transitive `uses:` value.

 The following `uses:` values are to be excluded from the set of actions a repository depends on.